Corporate

 OUR GOVERNANCE MODEL AND FRAMEWORK

-This Corporate Governance Overview Statement is to be read together with the Corporate Governance Report (CG Report) 2022, which further elaborates on how the practices of the MCCG are applied and any departure thereto.
-The CG Report is available at www.tm.com.my/iar2022
+For comprehensive overview of TM’s application of MCCG’s practices, the Corporate Governance Overview Statement, to be read together with the Corporate Governance Report (CG Report) 2025, further elaborates how the practices of the MCCG are applied and any departure thereto.
+The CG Report is available on the Company’s website at tm.com.my.

 KNOW MORE ABOUT OUR CORPORATE GOVERNANCE